Preach the Foursquare Gospel: 4 Ministries of Jesus Christ

 2) Jesus is the Healer.
 Explaining the healing of another lame man (Acts 3:6), Peter said, “...Why do you stare at us as if by our own power or godliness we had made this man walk?...
 By faith in the name of Jesus, this man whom you see and know was made strong.
 It is Jesus’ name and the faith that comes through him that has given this complete healing to him...
 (Acts 3:12, 16)

 - • Similarly, Peter told the paralytic, “Aeneas, Jesus Christ heals you.”

 - •• As you minister to the sick, tell them that Jesus “took up [their] infirmities and carried [their] diseases” (Matthew 8:17).
 He did it then, and He is “the same yesterday and today and forever” (Hebrews 13:8).

 3) Jesus is the Baptizer with the Holy Spirit.

 John 1:33-34 “I would not have known him, except that the one who sent me to baptize with water told me, ‘The man on whom you see the Spirit come down and remain is he who will baptize with the Holy Spirit.’
 I have seen and I testify that this is the Son of God.”

-• In the mighty baptism with the Holy Spirit! — Acts 1:5, 8; 2:4 “For John baptized with water, but in a few days you will be baptized with the Holy Spirit...
+- • In the mighty baptism of the Holy Spirit, the third element of the foursquare gospel — Acts 1:5, 8; 2:4 “For John baptized with water, but in a few days you will be baptized with the Holy Spirit...
 But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” ...
 [2:4] All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.